 4 Ways Corporate Social Responsibility Benefits Your Business

 Corporate social responsibility lets you combine doing social good with your business model.
-According to a study by Nielson, 55 per cent of online consumers are willing to pay higher prices for products and services from companies dedicated to having a positive impact on the world.
-But while owning a business is about more than just profit, it can be hard to stay remain profitable while dedicating time and resources to corporate social responsibly initiatives like investing in green solutions, volunteering or making charitable donations.
+According to a study by Nielson, 55 percent of online consumers are willing to pay higher prices for products and services from companies dedicated to having a positive impact on the world.
+But while owning a business is about more than just profit, it can be hard to remain profitable while dedicating time and resources to corporate social responsibility initiatives like investing in green solutions, volunteering, or making charitable donations.

 Here are four ways you can make a difference in the world while growing your small business.